 Check for any unusual local driving rules!
 Most good hire companies have a guide for overseas or interstate drivers.
 You will need a current Australian Drivers Licence or an International Drivers Licence to hire a car.

 Australia has strict drink driving and driving under the influence laws.
 If you are planning to party - why not enjoy a limo, taxi or use public transport - that way everyone is happy and safe.
 Also if you read the fine print on your rental agreement and insurance you will find that you will be liable and the insurance will be void - it's really not worth it.

 Speed limits are enforced in Australia with devices such as radar and speed cameras.
 The hire company will charge your credit card if you are caught speeding when they receive the infringement notice - which may be a month or two delay.
 Oh, and they will also charge your for toll evasion or parking tickets and usually add on an administration fee.

 Please check the fine print for yourself - do not rely on my tips for car hire Gold Coast and Brisbane .
 The purpose of this is to highlight some of the things I have found that have tripped me up on my travels.
 I am sure there are more and I will add any new ones I come across.

-To compare the best rates from the major companies you could try Oodles, which has a useful comparison search engine for the likes for the likes of Avis, Budget, Europcar and Hertz.
+To compare the best rates from the major companies you could try DriveNow's car hire comparison tool, which gives a handy comparison across a range of suppliers both local and global.

 Don't want to drive yourself?